What is the Prairie on Farms Project?

 There is increasing interest in planting prairie on farms, for soil and water conservation as well as wildlife habitat and personal enjoyment.
 The Tallgrass Prairie Center works to share our knowledge of prairie reconstruction and management techniques with rural landowners and technical service providers.

 In particular, the new technique of planting prairie right in the field, in strips that lie roughly on the contour (while fitting in with farming operations) has become increasingly popular.
 Prairie strips can stop erosion, reduce nutrient loss, improve soil quality and support monarch butterflies and other wildlife.

-We will continue to hold how-to workshops and field tours, and provide technical guides and other educational materials both in print and on this website.
 A central element of the project is to work with and support the technical service providers in government and industry who provide prairie reconstruction services to land owners.
 If you would like to learn more about planting prairie on your agricultural field or to be invited to upcoming demonstration field days please contact email@example.com

 The Prairies on Farms project is funded by the Iowa Nutrient Reduction Center, the Leopold Center for Sustainable Agriculture, the USDA- Natural Resources Conservation Service and Monarch Joint Venture.
 We are proud to collaborate with the Iowa State University STRIPs project, the Miller Creek Watershed Project, Practical Farmers of Iowa, People's Company, and Monarch Joint Venture.